Teenage depression – causes, symptoms and treatment

 • Inability to concentrate and remember things

-• Frequent thoughts of dying or suicidal feeling
+• Frequent thoughts of dying or suicidal feelings

 Behavioral changes in teenage depression: